-Getting Evidence Moving in Schools (GEMS): A new research report explores how schools mobilise literacy and numeracy research through professional learning providers
+Getting Evidence Moving in Schools (GEMS) report explores how schools mobilise research

 Investigation builds understanding of how educators select, understand and use evidence, with implications for schools, professional learning providers, government and researchers